antoninvf/PlaceableMaxwellForge/README.md

 * [Forge Community Wiki](https://forge.gemwire.uk/)
 * [Forge](https://files.minecraftforge.net/)
 * [Maxwell the carryable cat](https://steamcommunity.com/sharedfiles/filedetails/?id=2878054450) - Where the idea came from
+* [MORE carryable cat !](https://steamcommunity.com/sharedfiles/filedetails/?id=2885380609) - Where I got the other cats from

 **This is a FORGE mod**<br>[Here is an archived out of date Fabric version](https://github.com/antoninvf/fabricMaxwellPlaceableCat)